ielia/java-crontab-expression/README.md

+#java-crontab-expression#

-Java class for parsing **crontab expressions** (actually, a subset of them) and returning dates or milliseconds relative to time references, depending on the method.
+Java library for parsing **crontab expressions** (actually, a subset of them) and returning dates or milliseconds relative to time references.
 Currently there is just one class which objects are created by passing the crontab expression as its only parameter.
 It parses and "compiles" the expression upon creation.
-You may then work with it passing a time reference.
+You may then work with it by passing a time reference.

-**NOTE: _It only looks for matches within the same year and the year before or after._**
+**IMPORTANT: _It only looks for matches within the same year and the year before or after._**

-**Current functionality:**
+##Current functionality##

 ```
 [constructor] FixedPeriodCron(String crontabExpression)